Converting to AMSOIL or Breaking in a New Engine: Critical Information That You Need to Know.

 (Yes, we’re serious.
 That’s not marketing talk.
 It’s the engineering consensus of

-our entire group of hundreds of automotive and OEM engineers, based on the three greatest secrets of vehicle maintenance and real-world experience and data, like the Million Mile Van that wasn’t converted to synthetics until 68,000 miles.)
+our entire group of dozens of automotive and OEM engineers, based on the three greatest secrets of vehicle maintenance and real-world experience and data, like the Million Mile Van that wasn’t converted to synthetics until 68,000 miles.)

 Having said that, we’ll also tell you this priceless secret: a similar situation holds true for your transmission and differential.
 By changing the fluids to AMSOIL synthetics after about 1,000 to 5,000 miles of “babying” them for a good break-in, and then changing them at the 50,000 mile severe service intervals, or 100,000 mile normal/typical service intervals, most transmissions and differentials will run at least 400,000 and probably more than 1 million miles without problems.
 The exceptions are mostly vehicles with engine horsepower upgrades, vehicles competing in events or special applications such as off-roading, and those being used to tow or carry loads well beyond their designed and rated OEM capacity.